johnbywater/quantdsl/README.md

 **`observation_date`**

-Sets the time `t0` from when the forward curve is evolved by the price process.
+Sets the time `t0` in the semantics from when the forward curve is evolved by the price process.
 Also conditions the effective present time `t` of the outermost element in an evaluation.

 **`interest_rate`**

-The continuously compounding short run risk free rate used for discounting.
+The continuously compounding short run risk free rate, used for discounting.

 **`price_process`**